Skip to content

 Best Practices

-1. Always Use Specific Exception Types
+1. Use Specific Exception Types

 try: